 The Majan Hunters of Cry Havoc are just one of many mercenary companies, known in universe as 'dogs of war'.
 These companies are seemingly used to support small national armies.

 The 1st Investment Recovery Battalion from My Life At War are one of a few mercenary companies.
 They seem to be rather professional mostly used for heavy-duty corporate security.

 The CORE in S.S.D.D was a company of mallcops before society collapsed.
-Now they're a multi-national military force that can conscript troops from member countries and is one of the few things keeping the Collective of Anarchist States from conquering the rest of the world.
+Now they're a vast army for hire that can conscript troops from client nations and has replaced many states armed forces and is one of the few things keeping the Collective of Anarchist States from conquering the rest of the world.

 Netland`s TOAST Industries contracts out its own internal force group, as well as selling hardware to other PMCs (and the PCs).